 For outbound calls, a more complex routing is done.
 Each domain has one or more LCR associated to it, usable by the tenant users and when a call is placed, the correct trunk to use is selected using several decision steps.
-Refer to figure 8.1 on the next page to fully understand all the routing logic for outbound calls.
+Refer to figure 8.1 to fully understand all the routing logic for outbound calls.